 Pursue Education and Training

-To become a qualified radiographer, you must first complete a degree in radiology and imaging technology or a diploma in RIT.
+You must first earn a degree in radiology and imaging technology or a diploma in RIT to work as a certified radiographer.

 Score Your Degree & Internship Letter